DISCLAIMER

 Miscellaneous Shit, Part 12

-I only went to Alibis a couple of times—it closed shortly after the owner, Paul Curran, had a heart attack while driving home and crashed his car into a tree on Parker Street near the Allen Street corner in 2006.
+I only went to Alibis a couple of times—it closed shortly after the owner, Paul Currier, had a heart attack while driving home and crashed his car into a tree on Parker Street near the Allen Street corner in 2006.
 He wasn’t wearing a seat belt.
 Paul also owned Sylvester’s, Rookies, and Celtic Pub.
 Johnny Mac’s liquors took Alibis place.

 Made at Milton Bradley in Springfield--year unknown lol.
 Get at the breech of a Big Dick.